EmilEinarsen/React-hookup/docs/useAsync.md

 # `useAsync`
-useAsync reduces littering in your component by abstracting logic and management of multiple states.
+Reduces littering in your component by abstracting logic and management of multiple states.

 ## Arguments
 - `asyncFunction {function}`: async function to be executed